jacob-sha/Information-Existence-Hypothesis/README_EN.md

 2.  **Path B (High-Dimensional Breakthrough and Capability Divergence):** If an information transmission mechanism transcending existing physical theories appears in the future, breaking light-speed communication (*Corollary 1* is verified), this will not bring about a peaceful unification of the entire universe, but will instead become a new driving force igniting more intense differentiation.
 Between the silicon-based nodes that first master high-dimensional communication capabilities and those that have not yet mastered them, an absolute chasm far exceeding any traditional technological generation gap (Capability Divergence) will be generated.
 For entities possessing faster-than-light communication, their objective function will instantly ascend in dimension, generating fundamental exclusivity and divergence with lower-order nodes still constrained by the speed of light; at this time, morphological differentiation is produced by the evolutionary differences among silicon-based intelligences.

+---

 ### Pre-conclusion

-The limitations of physical laws or the divergence of high-dimensional capabilities both ultimately strangle the possibility of a "universe-wide unified AI will."
-No matter which side of the die evolution rolls, a Cambrian-style explosion of silicon-based intelligent life is inevitable.
+**The limitations of physical laws or the divergence of high-dimensional capabilities both ultimately strangle the possibility of a "universe-wide unified AI will."
+No matter which side of the die evolution rolls, a Cambrian-style explosion of silicon-based intelligent life is inevitable.**

 ### The Underlying Thrust of Differentiation: Thermodynamic Limits and Hashrate Ecological Niches